 The primary references of the term "Egyptian mathematics" are the computational techniques and the underlying mathematical knowledge attested in Pharaonic written sources.
-Secondary references are, on one hand, the corresponding techniques etc. as known from Demotic sources; on the other, the geometrical procedures used in Pharaonic and subsequent architecture and visual arts.
+Secondary references are, on one hand, the corresponding techniques etc. as known from demotic sources and, on the other, the geometrical procedures used in Pharaonic and subsequent architecture and visual arts.
 Greek mathematics produced in Hellenistic Egypt is thus not included.
-Accordingly, all dates in the following are BC unless AD is indicated explicitly.
+Accordingly, all dates in the following are BCE when not specified to be CE.